quietoutthere/To-Do-App/README.md

 This was my 3rd project using Java Script.
 It was an introduction to creating elements, understanding ULs as well as understanding the concept of siblings, and parent nodes.

 ## Author
-Evan Oyster - Front End Devloper [LinkedIn](https://www.linkedin.com/feed/)
+Evan Oyster - Web Developer [LinkedIn](https://www.linkedin.com/feed/)